Kelly win in Arizona puts Dems 1 seat from Senate control

 The Arizona race is one of a handful of contests that Republicans targeted in their bid to take control of the 50-50 Senate.
 It was a test of the inroads that Kelly and other Democrats have made in a state once reliably dominated by the GOP.
 Kelly’s victory suggests Democratic success in Arizona was not an aberration during Donald Trump’s presidency.

-The closely watched race for governor between Democrat Katie Hobbs and Republican Kari Lake was too early to call Friday night.
-In the secretary of state’s race, Democrat Adrian Fontes defeated Republican Mark Finchem, a top 2020 election denier.
+Other Arizona contests, including the closely watched race for governor between Democrat Katie Hobbs and Republican Kari Lake, were too early to call Friday night.

 Kelly, a former NASA astronaut who’s flown in space four times, is married to former U.S. Rep. Gabby Giffords, who inspired the nation with her recovery from a gunshot wound to the head during an assassination attempt in 2011 that killed six people and injured 13.
 Kelly and Giffords went on to co-found a gun safety advocacy group.